bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/part-three-pay-to-script-hash/timelocks/cltv_p2wsh.md

 For both scenarios we note that our scriptSig is empty.

-For the first scenario, we note that our witness stack contains
+For the first scenario, we note that our witness stack contains:
 * Alice\_1 signature
 * 1, which is equivalent to OP\_TRUE
-* the witness script, that we can decode with `decodescript`
+* The witness script, that we can decode with `decodescript`
-* The SHA256 hash of the witness script \(in the witness of the spending tx\) match the 32-byte witness program \(in prevTxOut\)

-For the second scenario, we note that our witness stack contains
+For the second scenario, we note that our witness stack contains:
 * Alice\_1 signature
 * Bob\_1 signature
-* an empty string, which is equivalent to OP\_FALSE
+* An empty string, which is equivalent to OP\_FALSE
-* the witness script, that we can decode with `decodescript`
+* The witness script, that we can decode with `decodescript`

-* The SHA256 hash of the witness script \(in the witness of the spending tx\) must match the 32-byte witness program \(in prevTxOut\)
+The SHA256 hash of the witness script \(in the witness of the spending tx\) matches the 32-byte witness program \(in prevTxOut\).

 ## What's Next?